JdeRobot/RoboticsAcademy/docs/_pages/exercises/MobileRobots/vacuum_cleaner.md

 * **Debug Level**: This decides the debugging level of the code.
 A debug level of 1 implies no debugging at all.
 At this level, all the GUI functions written by the student are automatically removed when the student sends the code to the robot.
 A debug level greater than or equal to 2 enables all the GUI functions working properly.

-* **Psuedo Console**: This shows the error messages related to the student's code that is sent.
+* **Pseudo Console**: This shows the error messages related to the student's code that is sent.
 In order to print certain debugging information on this console.
 The student is provided with `console.print()` similar to `print()` command in the Python Interpreter.

 **Application Programming Interface**